damiankao/seeker/README.md

 	    .update();

 Setting the `legend_show` property to false will hide the legend.
 Update the figure will calling the `update()` function.

-## Genome browser ##
-work in progress

- - Data is loaded in as a delimited file instead of JSON formatted file.
-Decided to go with this route because pre-JSON formatted files are huge.
-The time saving in parsing the delimited file is not significant enough to warrant JSON formatted data.
-Sample data is currently genes on human chromosome 1 from UCSC.
-The parse.py script in the data folder parses a .gtf into the correct format.
- - Interface is designed similar to stock charts.
-Bottom overview bar will show feature density of the entire reference contig.
-Aim is to keep the interface as simple and uncluttered as possible.
- - Implemented a "rubber-banding" system for rendering genomic loci instead of classic google map tiling system.
-Seems to be working well.
-Potentially less update() calls needed than tiling systems.
-More details on this system to follow.
- - Element pooling system to recycle svg elements instead of continuously creating and destroying DOM nodes.
-Saves garbage collector a lot of work.
- - WASD key movement for scrolling through the genome.

 ## Sequence editor ##
 Not yet started